 Our interlinking approach is very similar to the matching of gazetteers in traditional Geographic Information Systems (GIS): [11] discusses the alignment of two major gazetteers.
-For this purpose, place names, types and footprints (geographical entities such as point, lines and polygons) were identified as the most fundamental features of gazetteers.
+For this purpose, place names, types, and footprints (geographical entities such as point, lines, and polygons) were identified as the most fundamental features of gazetteers.
 These entities closely resemble the concepts of classes, labels and geometries, on which we based our interlinking.
 Prior work about the derivation of an OWL ontology suitable for similarity searches from gazetteers is given in [12].
-A comprehensive discussion about similarity search paradigms for Description Logics is lead in [13].
+A comprehensive discussion about similar-